Javier Mascaró: Coaching career

 With an extensive career, he mainly developed it out of his country of birth.

 In Portugal he coached Olhanense (1954–55).

 In El Salvador, he coached FAS, Atlante San Alejo, Juventud Olímpica, Universidad de El Salvador and Aguila.

 In Peru he coached Porvenir Miraflores in 1971.

 In Guatemala, he coached Comunicaciones, Xelajú MC, getting the league title in 1980, Municipal and Suchitepéquez.

 He is one of the five Chilean coaches who have led Municipal along with Luis Grill Prieto, Jaime Hormazábal, Rolando Torino and Fernando Díaz.
 During his stint with Municipal, he led the team in just one derby against Comunicaciones.

 In 1983 he coached Deportivo Saprissa in Costa Rica.

 Personal life

 Both his son, Javier "Chicho" Mascaró Vásquez, and his grandson, Javier Mascaró Jory, were noted rugby union players and coaches.
+Also, both his son Juan Mascaro and grandson Juan Mascaro Jr. are both current football coaches.